What is VoIP and How Does it Work?

 Making a call using VoIP is not as complicated as it sounds.
 First and foremost, you will need to have a VoIP business phone service like Nextiva installed.
 Along with that, you also need an internet connection with sufficient bandwidth in order to make the call.
 This normally means having access to broadband internet or some other type of high-speed internet connection.

 After that’s been taken care of, there are various pieces of equipment and devices you can use in order to make the VoIP call such as your existing phone handset.
 For this to work, you would have to connect the device directly into the VoIP system with an ATA (analog telephone adapter).
-This provides your device with an IP address enabling it to make direct connections with other devices/services over the Internet through voice protocol.

 Essentially, all you would have to do is plug your phone into the ATA instead of straight into your wall socket; after configuring and making sure everything is working correctly, you should be good to go ahead and start making calls.